How to Clean Outdoor Patio Furniture and Cushions

 Laundry detergent

-Remove covers, treat stains with a stain remover, and launder per the label instructions.
+Remove covers, pre-treat stains, and launder per the label.

-Bring natural fabric pillows and cushions inside before it rains or when not in use.
+Bring natural-fabric cushions inside before rain and when not in use.

 Polypropylene